ishtian-revee/RTSimulation/README.md

 # RTSimulation

-Partial implementation of Real Time Edge Detection Simulation using **OpenGL** library in android.
+Partial implementation of Real Time Edge Detection Simulation using **OpenCV** library in android.
 This repository contains only the edge and contour detection using computer vision.
 The output is to have what computer vision looks like after edge and contour detection.